 3. Type an ‘X’ (actually any letter will do, but I like ‘X’ so I can easily find the app later at the bottom of the list even if I forgot its exact name).

 4. Hit ‘return’ on the keyboard.
 At this point, OS X will ask you to provide an Admin password as only Admin users are allowed to mess with files in the System directory.
 Type in your password and hit ‘OK’.

 The name should now read ‘XCaptive Network Assistant.app’.

 And that’s it!
 Captive Network Assistant will never run again unless you decide to change its name back to what it was (to do so, just repeat the procedure above and remove the ‘X’).
 Of course, you can still login to your internet or coffee shop wifi services by opening a normal browser window.
 The bonus is now your browser can fill the login details from cookies (if enabled) or your password manager.

 featured picture: illuminated jellyfish by weaverglenn

-Posted on October 19, 2012, in Mountain Lion, OS X Lion, Safari 6.0, Wifi and tagged airport, captive network assistant, coffee shop, internet, log-in, login, pop-up, safari, starbucks, wifi, window.
+Posted on October 19, 2012, in Mountain Lion, OS X Lion, Safari 6.0, Wifi-2 and tagged airport, captive network assistant, coffee shop, internet, log-in, login, pop-up, Safari, starbucks, wifi, window.
 Bookmark the permalink.
-1 Comment.
+Leave a comment.